What the cleaning experience is like and how clean our teeth felt after brushing.

 Too much pressure can cause wear on the teeth and gums and in the long term result in irreversible damage.
 The 4100’s built-in pressure sensor can help you if you know you brush too hard.

-The handle vibration pattern changes whilst it detects too much force is being applied.
+The handle vibration pattern changes when it detects too much force is being applied.
 At the same time, the brushing sensation and sound alter.

 Where you get a large visible light on many Oral-B brushes, you don’t on the 4100.
-Technically the BrushSync replacement reminder LED also flashes amber.
-Given its position and size, it is not the easiest to see.
+The BrushSync replacement reminder LED does flash amber, but given its position and size, it is not the easiest to see.

 Don’t worry if you end up activating the pressure sensor occasionally, I still do.
 You just want to correct frequent forceful brushing.

-The provided W2 head, along with the majority of other bristle options now have a Radio Frequency Identification Chip (RFID) built-in.
+The provided W2 head, along with the majority of other brush head options now have Radio Frequency Identification Chip (RFID) built-in.

 Communicating with the 4100 handle, the usage time of the head is tracked.
-After the equivalent of 3 months use, a light is lit on the handle and a vibration is emitted to alert you that it’s time to change the head.
+After the equivalent of 3 months use, a light illuminates on the handle and a vibration is emitted to alert you that it’s time to change the head.

-Continuing to use it for a bit longer isn’t a massive issue, but it could be cleaning less effectively and the tips will likely have become worn and could be more abrasive on the surfaces in the mouth.
+Continuing to use it for a bit longer isn’t a big issue, but it could be cleaning less effectively and the tips will likely have become worn and could be more abrasive on the surfaces in your mouth.

 If you’re not too hot on remembering when you last replaced your head this can be a handy reminder.